openceo2025/boatshooting/README.md

 - **Opening Movie** -> **Gameplay** -> **Ranking** -> **Ending Movie** -> **SNS Sharing**
 - Minimal PlayCanvas setup using the FPS Starter Kit (assets should be added to `public`)
 - Simple ranking API using PHP and MySQL for LAMP environments
-- Designed for mobile browsers
+- Designed for mobile browsers with on-screen joystick and touch look controls

 ## Setup